aboutcode-org/scancode.io/docs/scanpipe-concepts.rst

 -------------------

-A project ``Discovered Packages`` are records of the **system and application packages** discovered in the code unedr analysis.
+A project ``Discovered Packages`` are records of the **system and application packages** discovered in the code under analysis.
 ``DiscoveredPackage`` is a database model and each record is identified by its ``Package URL``.
 ``Package URL`` is a fundamental effort to create informative identifiers for software packages, such as Debian, RPM, npm, Maven, or PyPI packages.